-In ndividual education prog rammes (39409) 1.
-GE NERAL INFORMATION 1.1.
-Course teacher Prof. Zrinjka Stančić, PhD 1.6.
-Year of the study programme/ seme (summer, winter) ester 2 nd / 3 rd (winter) 1.2.
+In Individual education programmes (39409) 1.
+GE 1.
+GENERAL INFORMATION 1.1.
+Course teacher Prof. Anamarija Žic Ralić 1.6.
+Year of the study programme/ semester (summer, winter) 2 nd / 3 rd (winter) 1.2.
 Name of the course Individual education programmes 1.7.
 Credits (ECTS) 5 1.3.
-Associate teachers Ana-Marija Bohaček, univ. spec. rehab. educ.
-1.8.
-Type of instruction (number of hours L + E + S + e-learn 15+30+15 ning) 1.4.
+Associate teachers Prof. Zrinjka Stančić, PhD 1.8.
+Type of instruction (number of hours L + E + S + e-learning) 15+30+15 1.4.
 Study programme (undergraduate, graduate, integrated) Graduate, study programme Inclusive Education and Rehabilitation 1.9.
 Expected enrolment in the course 25 1.5.
 Status of the course obligatory 1.10.
-Level of application of e-learning (le 3), percentage of online instruction (20%) 2.
-CC DURSE DESCRIPTION 2.1.
-Course objectives To enable students to offer quality supp ort to teachers, pupils with disabilities and t their parents Course enrolment requirements and entry competences required for the course appropriate knowledge of English appropriate knowledge of developmental psychology appropriate knowledge of teaching strategies Learning outcomes at the level of the programme to which the course contributes Academic writing skills-student will be able to report and describe in short specific topic by using arguments and referencing literature and make critical reviews.
-Presentation-student will be able to present his/her work in front of the group, make presentation, differentiating main facts and make conclusions
+Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
+20%) / 2.
+CC 2.
+COURSE DESCRIPTION 2.1.
+Course objectives To enable students to offer quality supp port to teachers, pupils with disabilities and their paren nts Course enrolment requirements and entry competences required for the course appropriate knowledge of English appropriate knowledge of developmental psychology appropriate knowledge of teaching strategies Learning outcomes at the level of the programme to which the course contributes and make critical reviews.

 Individual education programmes (39409) Personal competences-student will be able using all available sources in learning and developing, identify some of personal competencies and field of growth, integrating knowledge from different sources.
 Student will be able to: examine social context of school, classroom observe, assess and describe educational needs of pupil(s) with SEN, in collaboration with teacher, SENCO and parent(s) 2.4.
-Learning outcomes expected at the level of the course (4 to 10 learning observe, assess and describe learning style of pupil(s) with SEN, in collaboration with teacher, SENCO and parents outcomes) construct Individual Plan of Support, in collaboration with teacher, SENCO , construct monthly IEP for one school subject (Math or Maternal language or Science) recognize ethical challenges in inclusive classroom provide support to teacher and pupil with SEN in the school surrounding (in the classroom, out of classroom) Introduction to the course Legislation point-to international inclusive education Legislation point-to national inclusive education School Centred Planning or Pupil Centred Planning Three steps in creating IEP (assessment-plan of support-evaluation) MAPS- Person Centred Planning for Pupils 2.5.
+Learning outcomes expected at the level of the course (4 to 10 learning observe, assess and describe learning style of pupil(s) with SEN, in collaboration with teacher, SENCO and parents outcomes) construct Individual Plan of Support, in collaboration with teacher, SENCO construct monthly IEP for one school subject (Math or Maternal language or Science) recognize ethical challenges in inclusive classroom provide support to teacher and pupil with SEN in the school surrounding (in the classroom, out of classroom) Introduction to the course Legislation point-to international inclusive education Legislation point-to national inclusive education School Centred Planning or Pupil Centred Planning Three steps in creating IEP (assessment-plan of support-evaluation) MAPS- Person Centred Planning for Pupils 2.5.
 Course content broken down in MAPS- Plan of active action - opinion of parent, teacher and pupil detail by weekly class schedule MAPS - role play (syllabus) The role of educational rehabilitator at inclusive school (guest lecturer) Plan of support Evaluation and grading (guest lecturer) ICT and pupils with complex communication needs Teaching Assistant- opinion of teacher, opinion of pupil Mobile team and -experience of team Valorisation of IEP